 Storage

-This recipe makes about 12 cookies, they keep for about 5 days in an airtight container.
+They can also be frozen for up to 3 months.
 Perfect to freeze and just take out one at a time as you need them.

 I WOULD LOVE TO HEAR FROM YOU!